 Thermostat location affects overall comfort level in the heated room.
 For the most comfort, plan to install the thermostat on an inside wall that does not get any direct updrafts from the baseboard heater you’re installing.
 We put our t-stat on the opposite wall from the heater it controls.

-Plan Baseboard Heater Placement
+Installing Baseboard Heaters: Plan the Baseboard Heater Placement

 For the best results installing baseboard heaters, place the heater on the coldest wall in the room; an outside wall with windows on it works best.
 Keep it low too.
 Since heat rises, and since you want temperatures at floor level to be high enough that your feet stay warm, you’ll want the baseboard unit as low to the floor as you can get it, although in our case, we positioned the heater several inches above the carpeted floor, to simplify vacuuming and minimize damage to the heater from repeated vacuum cleaner collisions, by people rushing through their housecleaning chores.